Rocks and boulders

 Slingestenen.
 (Photo copyright © by Kaj Halberg)

 Rokkestenen (‘The Rocking Stone’), Paradisbakkerne, Bornholm.
-It lost the ability to be moved, but the authorities have cheated, using force to make it move again, so as not to lose this tourist attraction.
+It lost the ability to be moved, but the authorities have cheated, using force to make it move again, so as not to lose this important tourist attraction.
 They didn’t do a nice job, note that the boulder is resting on an ugly, square stone, which doesn’t look natural at all.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

 Stony coast with glacial erratics, Vivesholm, Gotland, Sweden.
 The buildings in the background are fishermen’s sheds.
 (Photo copyright © by Kaj Halberg)